d3fc/d3fc/packages/d3fc-sample/README.md

 ### Bucket

 d3fc-sample also comes with a data bucket utility, used by the algorithms.
-It partitions data into evenly-sized chunks, with the first and last bucket being their own.
+It partitions data into evenly-sized chunks.

 <a name="bucket" href="#bucket">#</a> fc.**bucket**()